jorgevaldivia/salesforce_bulk/README.md

 = salesforce_bulk

-==Overview
+== Overview

-Salesforce Bulk is a simple Ruby gem for connecting to and using the Salesforce Bulk API[http://www.salesforce.com/us/developer/docs/api_asynch/index.htm].
+Salesforce Bulk is a simple Ruby gem for connecting to and using the [Salesforce Bulk API](http://www.salesforce.com/us/developer/docs/api_asynch/index.htm).

-==Installation
+== Installation

 Install SalesforceBulk from RubyGems:

   gem install salesforce_bulk

-Or include it in your project's *Gemfile* with Bundler:
+Or include it in your project's `Gemfile` with Bundler:

   gem 'salesforce_bulk'

-==Contribute
+== Contribute

 To contribute, fork this repo, create a topic branch, make changes, then send a pull request.
 Pull requests without accompanying tests will *not* be accepted.
 To run tests in your fork, just do:

   bundle install
   rake

-==Configuration/Initialization
+== Configuration and Initialization

 === Basic Configuration

   require 'salesforce_bulk'

   client = SalesforceBulk::Client.new(username: 'MyUsername', password: 'MyPassword', token: 'MySecurityToken') client.authenticate

-Optional keys include host (defaults to "login.salesforce.com"), version (defaults to 24.0) and debugging (defaults to false).
+Optional keys include host (default: login.salesforce.com), version (default: 24.0) and debugging (default: false).

 === Configuring from a YAML file

-If you initialize by passing only the name of a YAML file the contents will be to read to configure the Client object.
 The optional keys mentioned in the Basic Configuration section can also be used here.

   ---
   username: MyUsername